ShowcaseMePortfolioist/portfolio-documentation/docs/html.md

 ## Logo Settings

-You can set your logo or the name of your website in here.
+Here, you can set your logo or the name of your website.

 **_Code Example_**